wkcosmology/wkcosmology.github.io/blog/md/paper_review_0610031.md

 -   Why the bunch of particles which are only affected by gravitational force will not collapse to a single point?
--   Why the electromanetic interation is necessary for the baryonic matter to collapse?
+-   Why the electromagnetic interaction is necessary for the baryonic matter to collapse?

 With basic physical concepts in mind, it should be easy to read this paper.

 # Why is it good?

-## Foundamental
+## Fundamental

-As I saied, SAM starts from the basic physical process, so this paper also provides explanation to all the elements from a physical viewpoint.
+As I said, SAM starts from the basic physical process, so this paper also provides explanation to all the elements from a physical viewpoint.

 ## Clear

-This paper uses the most consice word to present the essence of underlying physical process.
+This paper uses the most concise word to present the essence of underlying physical process.

 ## Comprehensive